 Academic Awards are distributed to students most often who have top academic standing however others aim to support students who go above and beyond at Fleming, in and out of the classroom.
 Qualities like showing a high degree of personal integrity and leadership or demonstrating exceptional contributions to one’s community are criteria that are focal points of donor funded Academic Awards.

 Donor awards are available through the generosity of Fleming staff, alumni, friends in our communities, associations, foundations, and industry partners.
 Without their support these awards would not be possible.
 Thank you to all of the donors who stepped up in this challenging year to honour and celebrate student success!
-The entire list of 2022 student academic award recipients and donors can be found here
+See the entire list of 2022 student academic award recipients and donors

 Fleming College is grateful to Peterborough Paramedics for the donation of a decommissioned ambulance that will be used to train students in the Paramedic program.

 The decommissioned ambulance was hand-delivered to Fleming by Deputy Chief of Operations, Christopher Barry, of Peterborough County-City Paramedics on October 25, 2021.
 Deputy Barry was greeted by students in Fleming’s paramedic program, President Maureen Adamson, Sandra Dupret, Vice President Student Experience and staff members in the School of Health and Community Services to receive the donation.